 Standard Parts of a Vehicle Insurance Policy

 Most insurance policies include the following basic parts or coverages:

 Collision & Comprehensive Coverage: This is coverage for physical damage to the vehicle.
 If you are financing your car, your bank or another creditor will make this coverage mandatory until you’ve satisfied the terms of your loan.
-Once your loan is paid off, you are usually able to drop this coverage if you choose so you can save on your premium.
-Depending on your location, this may not be a good idea.
+Once your loan is paid off, you can usually drop this coverage if you choose so you can save on your premium; how much car insurance coverage do you need?
+Depending on your location.
 But the choice is yours.

 Uninsured Motorist Coverage: This coverage protects you in the unfortunate event you are in the middle of an accident where a motorist with non-insurance is at fault.
-With as many uninsured drivers as there are on the road today, this coverage is invaluable.
+This coverage is invaluable with as many uninsured drivers as there are on the road today.
 Uninsured motorists are a leading factor in higher premiums.

-  Medical Payments Coverage: This is usually an optional coverage.
-You may opt-out of medical payments, especially if you feel like you have adequate insurance elsewhere to cover this potential cost.
+Medical Payments Coverage: This is usually optional coverage.
+You may opt-out of medical payments, especially if you have adequate insurance elsewhere to cover this potential cost.
 Check with your agent, though.
-Medical payments coverage doesn’t normally add much to your premium so that it may be worth it to opt-in.
+Medical payments coverage doesn’t usually add much to your premium, so opt-in may be worth it.

 SR22 & FR44 Coverage: Make sure your insurer offers this coverage.
-On any given day we’re all capable of making a bad decision like getting behind the wheel after having just one too many.
-If you get a DUI/DWI not only will the Court costs be astronomical, but your state may also require you to carry an expensive SR22 or FR44 policy for as much as five years AFTER your incident.
+If you get a DUI/DWI, not only will the Court costs be astronomical, but your state may also require you to carry an expensive SR22 or FR44 policy for as much as five years AFTER your incident.
+On any given day, we’re all capable of making a bad decision, like getting behind the wheel after having just one too many.